-A novelty on the fair in 2018 was a room called ‘Brides Success – from style to dress’ for all ‘brides’ (there’s a special ticket for this).
+A novelty at the fair in 2018 was a room called ‘Brides Success – from style to dress’ for all ‘brides’ (there’s a special ticket for this).
 Here you’ll have the chance to try on wedding clothes with the help of professional stylists.
 You can get help from celebrity stylists, makeup tips and advice from wedding coordinators.
 For future wedding couples there will also be a special lounge, ‘Bröllopssalongen (the Wedding Hall)’, where you can get advice in everything from law to economy, and also get relationship advice from experts.

 “The topics are a bit deeper, not everything is happiness and glamour when it comes to marriage,” Ann-Christin says, and continues:

 “Creating the wedding fair’s content every year is a collaboration between the exhibitors, my partners, and me, where I’m the exhibitors’ paintbrush and they give color from the whole palette.
 I think it’s important that both the exhibitors and we feel that we’re creating the fair together,” Ann-Christin concludes our pleasant conversation that took place in one of the beautiful rooms at the Grand Hotel in Stockholm.